SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch9:process_credentials.md

    When an executable is executed, here is what happens:
    1. RUID (RGID) gets the value from the parent process.
 EUID (EGID) gets value from RUID (RGID).

+      > QUES: why we are saying that EUID comes from a process's EUID, isn't it
+      >       inherited from its parent process?

    2. If the set-UID (set-GID) is set, then EUID (EGID) will have the value of the UID (GID) of that executable file.
    3. The value of saved set-UID (saved set-GID) copies from EUID (EGID).
 This